What is Fashion Product Lifecycle Management (PLM)?

 - Product Managers

-Moving on to Phase 2, you’ll have your design team come up with the specific trouser design.
+Moving on to Phase 2, you’ll have your fashion company's design team come up with the specific trouser design.
 The head designer will work on an initial sketch, which will become a technical drawing that considers materials and finishing hardware.
 Key stakeholders such as the creative director, product managers and others (depending on your organization’s infrastructure) will give feedback on the initial design.
 From there, your creative team will continue the iteration process until all parties are satisfied with the trouser design.

 3rd-party input may be a factor here, too.
 If you cater to your retail buyer’s needs, your creative team may be collaborating with them and providing mockups along the way.
 Creative will also collaborate with product managers who will work with 3rd parties, like textile vendors, to find the right material (at the right price) for your trousers.